Pylons/pyramid/docs/narr/templates.rst

 ``renderer_info``
   An object implementing the :class:`pyramid.interfaces.IRendererInfo` interface.
-Basically, an object with the following attributes:
-  ``name``, ``package`` and ``type``.
+Basically, an object with the following attributes: ``name``, ``package`` and ``type``.

+``view``
+  The view callable object that was used to render this template.
+If the view callable is a method of a class-based view, this will be an instance of the class that the method was defined on.
+If the view callable is a function or instance, it will be that function or instance.
+Note that this value will only be automatically present when a template is rendered as a result of a ``renderer=`` argument; it will be ``None`` when the ``render_to_response`` or ``render`` APIs are used.

 You can define more values which will be passed to every template executed as a result of rendering by defining :term:`renderer globals`.

 What any particular renderer does with these system values is up to the renderer itself, but most template renderers, including Chameleon and Mako renderers, make these names available as top-level template variables.

 .. index::
    pair: renderer; templates